 Note.
 Aggregate posterior estimates of the distribution of the probability that the bag contains a given proportion of red chips (y axis), for proportions ranging from 0% to 100% (x axis).
 Left panel.
 Posterior estimates after viewing five chips.
-The solid dark blue line reflects the aggregate posterior estimate of people in the MAIN condition after having seen five chips, while the dashed black line reflects the aggregate posterior estimate of those in the ONLYFIVE condition.
+The solid dark blue line reflects the aggregate posterior estimate of people in the MAIN condition after having seen five chips, while the dashed black line reflects the aggregate posterior estimates in the ONLYFIVE condition.
 Dark blue dots indicate individual estimates in the MAIN condition and light grey Xs indicate those in the ONLYFIVE condition.
-The aggregate posterior estimates are extremely similar in both conditions, with a mode at 80%, indicating that the posteriors are reasonable and that eliciting priors beforehand does not measurably change their behaviour.
-Right panel.
-Posterior estimates after viewing an unlimited number of chips.
-The solid light blue line reflects the aggregate posterior estimate of people in the MAIN condition after having seen unlimited chips, while the dashed black line reflects the aggregate posterior estimate of those in the ONLYUNLIMITED condition.
-Light blue dots indicate individual estimates in the MAIN condition and light grey Xs indicate those in the ONLYUNLIMITED condition.
+The aggregate posterior estimates are extremely similar in both conditions, with a mode at 80%, indicating that the posterior estimates after viewing an unlimited number of chips.
+The solid light blue line reflects the aggregate posterior estimate of people in the MAIN condition after having seen unlimitted chips, while the dashed black line reflects the aggregate posterior estimate of people in the MAIN condition after having seen unlimitted chips, while the dashed black line reflects the aggregate posterior estimate of people in the MAIN condition after having seen unlimitted chips, while the dashed black line reflects the aggregate posterior estimate of people in the MAIN condition after having seen unlimitted chips, while the dashed black line reflects the aggregate posterior estimate individual estimates in the MAIN condition and light grey Xs indicate those in the ONLYUNLIMITED condition.
 The aggregate posterior estimates are extremely similar in both conditions, with a mode at 80%.
 As before, this indicates that the posteriors are reasonable and that reporting their distributions multiple times does not change their behaviour.